Marine Science Academy

 Who goes on the Discovery Voyage boat trip aboard the R/V Robert G. Brownlee?

-All students will spend a day on board the research vessel each week, resulting in 3 trips total through the course of their program.
+All students will spend 1 day (TBDA) on board the research vessel during their 6-week course.

 How large is the ship?

 The R/V Robert G. Brownlee is a 90' research vessel that was designed specifically for teaching programs in the San Francisco Bay.
 Its maximum capacity is 103 passengers and crew.
 In 2013, this ship received several upgrades, and the Brownlee now runs on the cleanest and most fuel-efficient marine diesel engines available today.

 Our vessel, the R/V Robert G. Brownlee, was designed specifically with students in mind.
 This ship passes regular Coast Guard inspections of maintenance, safety, and rescue equipment.
 Our staff undergo rigorous training to become crew on this ship and must complete regular safety drills.
 In addition, all students wear personal flotation devices provided by MSI at all times.

 How long is the trip?

 The "Discovery Voyage" on our ship will last for their full day.
 The ship undocks shortly after 9:00 am after a brief welcome activity on land and donning personal flotation devices (provided by MSI).
 It is important that your child arrives during the drop-off window in the morning, between 8:45-9:00 am so that they do not miss out on this exciting adventure.